SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex6/readme.md

     > **Please note**:
     > An action is implemented in a **`FOR MODIFY`** method with the addition **`FOR ACTION`**.
 The signature of an action method always depends on the type of action: factor or non-factory and instance or static.
-    > The rules for implementing an action operation in a RAP business object is explained in the respective _**Implementation Contract**_.
+    > The rules for implementing an action operation in a RAP business object are explained in the respective _**Implementation Contract**_.
     >
     > **Further reading**: [Action Implementation](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/6edad7d113394602b4bfa37e07f37764.html)  **|**  [Implementation Contract: Action](https://help.sap.com/viewer/923180ddb98240829d935862025004d6/Cloud/en-US/de6569d4b92e40a0911c926170140beb.html)